nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 #### Deleting a task/event
-Deletes an existing task/event in the TaskBook.
+Deletes an existing task/event from the TaskBook storage completely.

 Format: `delete -t|-e INDEX`

 > Deletes the task/event at the specified `INDEX` in the most recent task/event listing.
-> Deleted tasks/event will not be shown even with `list event|task all` command.
+> Deleted tasks/event will not be shown even with `list -e|-t -a` command.

 Examples:
 * `delete -t 1`